 UZ Tau.
-In the UZ Tau system, component A, a spectroscopic binary, is separated by 3".5 from the ~ 0 ".4 binary Ba-Bb.
-All 4 components entered the IRS slits.
+In the UZ Tau system, component A, a spectroscopic binary, is separated by 3".5 from the \sim 0".4 binary Ba-Bb.
+All four components entered the IRS slits.
 UZ Tau A is surrounded by an accreting circumbinary disk; even though the B components are also surrounded by accretion disks, their outer disks are likely truncated (Jensen, Koerner, & Mathieu 1996; Simon, Dutrey, & Guilloteau 2000; Hartigan & Kenyon 2003).
 Therefore, the A component likely dominates the IRS spectrum.
-We note that in the SED plot the IRS fluxes are below the IRAC data points, which are the sum of the measured fluxes of UZ Tau e (i.e., A) and UZ Tau w (i.e., Tau below the IRS observations were somewhat mispointed, and therefore missing part of the flux of the brighter component (which is Tau 5-7 times brighter than the B components in the IRAC bands).
+We note that in the SED plot the IRS fluxes are below the IRAC data points, which are the sum of the measured fluxes of UZ Tau e (i.e., A) and UZ Tau w (i.e., Ba+Bb); this could indicate that the IRS observations were somewhat mispointed and therefore missing part of the flux of the brighter component (which is $\sim 5-7$ times brighter than the B components in the IRAC bands).

-V773 Tau.
-V773 Tau is a very tight quadruple system: all four stars are found within 0''25 from each other.
+V773~Tau.
+V773 Tau is a very tight quadruple system: all four stars are found within 0''.25 from each other.
 V773 Tau AB is a spectroscopic binary and a WTTS, V773 Tau C is a CTTS, and the fourth component, discovered by Duchêne et al. (2003), is an optically faint, and therefore deeply embedded, "infrared companion".
-V773 Tau D gradually increases in brightness from 2 μ m, where it is the faintest object in the system, to 4.7 μ m, where it is the brightest source (Duchêne et al. 2003).
+V773 Tau D gradually increases in brightness from 2 $\mu \rm m$, where it is the faintest object in the system, to 4.7 $\mu \rm m$, where it is the brightest source (Duchêne et al. 2003).
 Thus, component D is likely the dominating source in the IRS spectrum.

-The SED of V773 Tau is somewhat similar to that of V807 Tau, which consists of a primary CTTS and a close binary WTTS, with separations of less than 0".5 between the components: both systems have little excess emission in the near-IR, a very weak 10- μ m silicate feature, but a prominent 20- μ m feature, suggesting that their inner disks have been partially cleared, possibly due to the action of the close components in these systems.
+The SED of V773 Tau is somewhat similar to that of V807 Tau, which consists of a primary CTTS and a close binary WTTS, with separations of less than 0".5 between the components: both systems have little excess emission in the near-IR, a very weak 10- μ m silicate feature, but a prominent $20-\mu m$ feature, suggesting that their inner disks have been partially cleared, possibly due to the action of the close components in these systems.